 Poet Richard Tillinghast was born in Memphis, Tennessee.
-As an undergraduate at the University of the South, Tillinghast participated in nonviolent protests against segregation.
-He went on to pursue graduate work at Harvard University, where he studied with Robert Lowell.
+As an undergraduate at the University of the South in Sewanee, Tennessee, he participated in nonviolent protests against segregation and was active in the successful integration of the college.
+He went on to pursue graduate work at Harvard University, where he studied with Robert Lowell and earned his MA and PhD degrees.
+At the University of California-Berkeley, where he taught after leaving Harvard, he was active in the peace movement during the Vietnam War.
+For three years he taught in the college program at San Quentin State Prison.

-Tillinghast is the author of numerous collections of poetry, including Six Mile Mountain (2000) and The New Life (2008).
+Tillinghast is the author of twelve books of poetry including, most recently, Selected Poems (2008) and Wayfaring Stranger (2012).
 Using formal constraint to shape and sharpen his examinations of historical and personal events, Tillinghast is often concerned with the elusive nature of home.
 Poet Floyd Skloot, reviewing The Stonecutter’s Hand (1995) for the Harvard Review, observed that in those poems, “the urgency—the impulse to go—rises from a need to strip the self down to its essence, to relocate intimacy and a sense of community by immersing himself in remoteness.”

-Tillinghast’s poems are informed by his travels, which have been supported by grants from the Creative Arts Institute, the National Endowment for the Humanities, the Mary Roberts Rinehart Foundation, and the Michigan Council for the Arts, as well as fellowships from the American Research Institute, the British Council, and the Irish Arts Council.
-He has also received the Amy Lowell Traveling Poetry Fellowship.
-The winner of the Ann Stanford Prize for Poetry and the James Dickey Poetry Prize, Tillinghast was nominated for the National Book Critics Circle’s Nona Balakian Award for Excellence in Book Reviewing.
-He has reviewed contemporary poetry extensively for the New York Times Book Review as well as for the New Criterion and the Irish Times.
+Tillinghast has traveled widely in Europe, America, Asia, and the Middle East.
+Many of his poems are informed by his travels, which have been supported by grants from the National Endowment for the Arts, the National Endowment for the Humanities, the British Council, the Irish Arts Council, the American Research Institute in Turkey, and the John Simon Guggenheim Foundation.
+He has also received the Amy Lowell Traveling Poetry Fellowship from Harvard.
+He is the winner of the Ann Stanford Prize for Poetry and the James Dickey Poetry Prize.
+He has reviewed poetry extensively for the New York Times Book Review, the Wall Street Journal, the Washington Post, the New Republic, and other periodicals.